Explore The Data

 • Creatine kinase (CK) is a nonspecific biomarker of muscle damage.
 The clinical relevancy of CK has not been established in LOPD6

-Hex4 is a metabolite of excess glycogen and is measured by Glc4 concentration1
+Hex4 is a metabolite of excess glycogen and is measured by Glc4 concentration.
+Elevated Hex4 levels may be indicative of Pompe disease1

 CK is a biomarker for muscle damage6*